Suno AI Review 2025: Features, Pricing, and How to Use It

 3D audio analyzer with smooth long waveform.

-Fuller mixes and faster renders; plan one‑shot long gens for reliability.
-Image create with Microsoft Copilot.
+Fuller mixes and faster renders; plan one-shot long gens for reliability.
+Image created with Microsoft Copilot.

-Compared with prior versions, v4.5 delivers fuller mixes with fewer metallic artifacts and cleaner high‑frequency content.
-Long tracks are more coherent, which helps when you need non‑fatiguing beds for 6‑ to 8‑minute explainers.
-That said, extension workflows can still be less predictable than one‑shot long renders, so plan structure in the initial generation and use Crop to trim.
+Long tracks are more coherent overall, which helps when you need non-fatiguing beds for 6–8 minute videos.
+That said, extension workflows (chaining Extends) can still be less predictable than a one-shot long render: you may hear subtle shifts in tone or energy between segments.
+Whenever credits allow, design your structure in the initial prompt, aim for a single long generation on paid tiers, and then use Crop to trim intros/outros or tighten sections.

 Ethics, Risk, and Where AI Music Policy Is Headed